cybertraining-dsc/su22-reu-385/time-series-prediction/autocorrelation/autocorrelation.md

 observation depends on the lag value it the value tell us the amount of time period to be delayed.

 The following example showcase the Partial AutoCorrelation of Time series.
-It is copied from [@autocorrelation-partial]
+It is copied from [@www-autocorrelation-partial]

 ```python
 from pandas import read_csv